patters-match/gba-ezflash-iv-emulators/README.md

 On an EZ-Flash IV device the SD card means storage is cheap, so option 3 is the optimal choice.
 This allows fast loading of games and, provided the exit menu function works, easy navigation to the next one without having to power cycle the GBA.

 Where needed, these emulator binaries have been manually exit-patched so that the L+R Exit menu option returns to the EZ-Flash IV menu.
 To be very clear, the exit patch does *not* enable L+Up+A+B at any time.
 Nor does it attempt to apply a Start+Select+A+B reset patch.
-It is meant solely to allow the emulator Exit menu option to function properly.
+It is meant solely to allow the emulator Exit menu option to function correctly.

 ## Usage
 This compilation leverages my Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders), invoked by **build.bat** (for Windows) and **build.sh** (for macOS and Linux) to iterate through the ROMs in the current folder building a ```.gba``` executable for each.